 Considerations for Use

-Conditions and contexts are optimal for a Grand Challenge when officials are looking to raise the profile of a specific issue, garner multiple and diverse ideas for solving or understanding the problem, and promote collaboration among the private sector, universities, researchers, and other public entities.
-“A Grand Challenge can be a powerful tool to disrupt traditional thinking in a sector and industry and introduce, expand, and evolve what is possible in that industry,” says Alexis Bonnell, Division Chief of Applied Innovation, U.S. Global Development Lab at USAID.
-It’s most operative in a context where focused investment and work can render possible what was previously unthinkable.
-Grand Challenges can harness that potential and translate to real progress.
+Conditions and contexts may be optimal for a Grand Challenge when officials are looking to raise the profile of a specific issue, garner multiple and diverse ideas for solving or understanding the problem, and promote collaboration among the private sector, universities, researchers, and other organizations.
+“A Grand Challenge can be a powerful tool to disrupt traditional thinking in a sector and industry and introduce, expand, and evolve what is possible in that industry,” says Alexis Bonnell, Division Chief of Applied Innovation, from the U.S. Global Development Lab at the U.S. Agency for International Development (USAID).

 Grand Challenges can be implemented in a variety of ways.
-For example, USAID implemented Grand Challenges with a variety of tools for sourcing and funding (see box “How is a Grand Challenge different from a Prize Competition?”).
+For example, USAID implemented Grand Challenges with a variety of tools for sourcing and funding (Resource Box 1.
+How is a Grand Challenge different from a Prize Competition?”).
 Seema Patel, Division Chief, Innovation Design and Advisory, at the U.S. Global Development Lab at USAID, reflected on how Grand Challenges have been used in their work to tackle critical international development challenges:

 “The Grand Challenge [framework] allows us to deploy multiple types of methodologies that hit on different parts of that problem; not just the supply of an innovation, but how do we catalyze more of an ecosystem approach, how do we bring more investment to the table?
 How do we adopt or apply that innovation into a more traditional programming approach?
 We have different approaches beyond prize and challenge funds to do that in this systems approach.
 The Grand Challenge gives us that galvanizing force to bring the partners together around the broader goal between this one innovation and the presidential priority.
 It allows us to play that middle ground of continuing to catalyze and connect these two dots.”